User Friendly: Stef Murky

 Stef is the strip's Corporate Sales Manager.
 He runs most of the marketing efforts within the firm, often selling things before they exist.
 He is a stereotypical marketer, with an enormous ego and a condescending attitude toward the techies; they detest him and frequently retaliate with pranks.
 He sucks at Quake, even once managing to die at the startup screen in Quake III Arena; in addition, he manages to die by falling into lava in any game that contains it, including games where it is normally impossible to step in said lava.
 Although he admires Microsoft and frequently defends their marketing tactics, infuriating the techies, he has a real problem with Microsoft salesmen, probably because they make much more money than he does.
 His attitude towards women is decidedly chauvinist; he lusts after Miranda who will not have anything to do with him.
-Stef is definitely, gormless as demonstrated on January 14, 2005.
+Stef is definitely gormless, as demonstrated on January 14, 2005.

-Production and success
+Production

 In a 2008 article, reviewer Eric Burns said that as best he could tell, Frazer had produced strips seven days a week, without missing an update for, at that time, almost 11 years.
 Frazer would draw several days' worth of comics in advance, but the Sunday comic – based on current events and in color – was always drawn for immediate release and did not relate to the regular storyline.

 The website for User Friendly included other features such as Link of the Day and Iambe Intimate & Interactive, a weekly editorial written under the pseudonym "Iambe".